-Actually, when checking in BIOS, you may find the hard disk is detected in BIOS but missing from the "Where do you want to install Windows" screen.
-At this time you need to try the following solutions.
+Actually, in most situations, the hard disk is visible in BIOS and only Windows Install can’t detect it.
+At this time, you need to try the following solutions.

-Solution 2.Update or install storage controller driver.When error messages like “We couldn’t find any drives.
+Though Windows Install can’t find the hard disk, it is always showing you error messages and corresponding solutions, like “We couldn’t find any drives.
 To get a storage driver, click Load driver” or “No drives were found.
-Click Load Driver to provide a mass storage driver for installation" are shown, please load driver as the error message prompts.
+Click Load Driver to provide a mass storage driver for installation”.
+In this case, you can load the driver as the error message prompts.

 - Find the type of storage controller (could be IDE, SCSI, SATA, and so on) your computer uses by checking the documentation coming with the computer or directly going to the manufacturer’s website.

 - Download the latest driver for your computer’s storage controller to a USB flash drive, CD, or other removable devices.
-Tip: you may need to unzip the downloaded file before copying it to removable device.
+You may need to unzip the downloaded file before copying it to a removable device.